Marjory Gengler

 Marjory Logan Gengler Smith (born May 3, 1951) is an American retired tennis player.
 In 1973, while a student at Princeton University, she was captain of the women's tennis team and led them to an undefeated season in 1972.
 She was the top ranked player at Princeton, the number one-ranked female player in the Eastern United States, and the first woman to be featured, as "Princeton's Best Athlete", on the cover of Princeton Alumni Weekly.
 In 1973, inspired by the Battle of the Sexes between Billie Jean King and Bobby Riggs, Gengler took on Jeffrey Lewis-Oakes, the top ranked men's junior varsity player, but lost the match.
 Gengler competed at the US Open in mixed doubles in 1971, 1973, and 1974 and in doubles in 1971, as well as singles in 1968, 1969, 1970, and 1971.
 She also competed at Wimbledon in mixed doubles in 1972.
-She was inducted into the International Tennis Hall of Fame in 2004.
 Gengler is married to retired professional tennis player Stan Smith.

 Early life and education

 Marjory Logan Gengler grew up on Long Island in Locust Valley, New York.
 Her father, Herbert B. Gengler, was a member of the New York Stock Exchange and a partner in Gengler Brothers, a brokerage firm.
 Gengler has six siblings: Louise, Nancy, Jeanne, Marion, John, and Herbert.
 Her maternal grandfather, William John Logan, was senior vice president of Central Hanover Bank & Trust and a former football player at Princeton University.
-Her grandmother, Marjorie Church Loegan, was murdered by a neighbor's servant.
+Her grandmother, Marjorie Church Logan, was murdered by a neighbor's servant.

 She attended The Bishop's School, an Episcopal private school in La Jolla, San Diego.

 Gengler, a member of the New York Junior Assemblies, was presented to society as a debutante at the 1969 Debutante Cotillion of the Junior League of the North Shore and at the Debutante Cotillion and Christmas Ball at the Waldorf Astoria in New York City.

 After high school, she attended Princeton University, where she was a member of the university's first four-year coeducational class, graduating in 1973.